lumapps/lumapps-extensions-templates/CONTRIBUTING.md

 ```

 Then make a PR to master.
-Once merged on master you can publish it via the lumapps npm profile by going to the master branch and running
+Once merged on master you can publish it via the LumApps NPM profile by going to the master branch and running

 ```
 npm publish